 Gigi v.2 Reloaded

-The MAN coach, after the mechanical job would have been taken to the next stage where the entire skin would have been replace, all the rust and windows removed, new windows installed ready for the next stage of the interior fitting..
+The MAN coach, after the mechanical job would have been taken to the next stage where the entire skin would have been replaced, rust founded removed including all the windows, new windows installed ready for the next stage of the interior fitting..
 I had been given quotes from the few place around Brisbane, and they were all around the 50k mark.
-Reason been was that the coach had quite a bit of rust and it was going to be a big job.
+Reason been that labour is expensive and it was going to be a big job.
 To this figure, you also need to add the tag axle conversion and installation, plus all the extra bit that always show up in big conversion jobs like this… You can see where this is going… The typical can of worm that once opened…

-The Scania on the other hand, has no rust what so ever, it already has the new fibreglass skin on aluminium frame and therefore it required only the windows to be removed and the new RV windows to be installed..
+The Scania on the other hand, it already has the new fibreglass skin on aluminium frame and therefore it required only the windows to be removed and the new RV windows to be installed..
 I do have the facility to do this, so other than the windows and twelve new small panel, there are no other costs involved as far as skin concern.

 Ok it doesn’t have the power of the MAN (80HP less), but I’ll manage it 😉.

 The big lessons learned here were: